Home » Dinner Recipes » Chicken and Stuffing Casserole

 HOW TO MAKE CHICKEN AND STUFFING CASSEROLE:

-Cover with foil and bake for 40 minutes.
+Cover with foil and bake for about 40-45 minutes.
 Take the foil off and bake for an additional 5 minutes to lightly brown the top.
+Please note: oven times can vary.
+Take the temperature of the chicken to know when it is done.
+It should be 165F degrees.
 Garnish with parsley, if using and serve.

 A casserole dish full of Chicken and Stuffing casserole.